Beee4life/b3-onboarding/readme.txt

 1. (optional) Change any setting you want.

 == Changelog ==
+3.4.0
+* add new template: lostpassword/email
+* add new filters
+* improve localhost values in forms
+* change notice text lost password form
+* 'limit' link color to email content
+* fix replace var %user_login%
+* remove redundant new line in email template
+* remove %site_url% from explanation (not used anymore)

 3.3.0
 * improved welcome page redirect
 * get translated ID of privacy page if WPML is active